ADmad/cakephp-social-auth/README.md

 }
 ```

+Upon successful authentication an `SocialAuth.afterIdentify` event is
+dispatched with the user entity.
+You can setup a listener for this event to
+perform required tasks after a successful authentication.
+The listener can
+optionally return an user entity as event result.

-Upon successful authentication the user identity is persisted to session
+The user identity is persisted to session under key you have specified in
-under key you have specified in middleware config (`Auth.User` by default).
+middleware config (`Auth.User` by default).

 In case of authentication failure user is redirected back to login URL with
 `error` query string variable.
 It can have one of these values: